Greece › Travel Agents for UK/US/Canada/Australia

 Scott

 3 to 5 weeks will give you a good amount of time to explore Athens and those islands.
 Obviously, more is better.
 I’d fly London to Crete, ferry to Santorini, ferry to Milos, ferry to Naxos, ferry to Athens.
 Spend at least 3 nights in Athens.
-More if you want to include short trips to Nafplio, Delphi, or the Meteora (all highly recommended).
+More if you want to include short trips to Nafplio, Delphi, or the Meteora (some of my favorite overnight trips from Athens).

 Hi Dave,